kbase/auth2/design/anonymousTokens.md

   * The UI should show that the user is in anonymous mode, their transient username, and allow them to log in normally.
 * Downloads
+  * All the requirements for the Narrative above are also requirements here.
   * Note that DLs are significantly more work but are orthogonal to the Narrative work.
   * JSON DLs should work as is as long as the front end does not pass the AT to DIE.
   * Other downloads